Grooming tips for the sun-bleached horse

 Access to fresh green grass is the best way to ensure lots of dapples and a luxurious tail.
 Feeding good quality hay is a must and choosing the appropriate concentrate (grain or pellet) to complement your hay’s nutrient contribution is essential.
 Proper nutrition is the best way to keep your horse’s coat looking good from the inside out.
 If coat condition is a problem, work with your veterinarian or equine nutritionist to review your horse’s diet and make the necessary adjustments.”

 - When your horse is sweaty, rinse the sweat off.
 After your horse is dry, groom away any residue.
-It’s best to let your horse dry completely before turnout into the sun.
-Or clouds – there is still UV light making its way down on cloudy days.
+Letting your horse dry completely before turning into the sun is best.
+Well, even if it’s cloudy, UV light still makes its way down.

-- I also love the very thin and very inexpensive fly sheets to ward off sun bleaching!
+- I also love the thin and inexpensive fly sheets to ward off sun bleaching!
 They are light, airy, and repel flies.
 A fly mask will help also with the bridle areas.

 - Shapley’s makes a super nifty EquiTone shampoo for dark bay, red, black, and palomino horses.
 Any color-enhancing shampoo needs time to work, so lather up your horse and then let him marinate in the shampoo for about 10 minutes before rinsing.